Walabot-Projects/Walabot-MeetingRoom/README.md

-This is an Alexa server for "meeting room" app using Walabot and Alexa.
+Meeting Room app
 ---

+This is an app using Alexa along with Walabot for finding a free meeting room in the office.

 ## Questions you can ask Alexa ##
 * Alexa, meeting room